orstavik/JoiEvents/docs/4_EventSequence/6_Problem_DeepStateEvents.md

 But, wait.
 That is not too hard.
 I write my CSS rules to be activated/deactivated based on the presence of for example CSS classes in the DOM.

+> todo maybe I should add a Global variable for EventSequences, so that others can read the values?
+And write protect them?

 ## Further reading

 In the next chapters, I will focus on how to add